openfun/marsha/docs/env.md

   - `True` in all other environments.
 - Choices: `True` or `False`

-#### DJANGO_CLOUDFRONT_URL
+#### DJANGO_CLOUDFRONT_DOMAIN

-The URL for the AWS Cloudfront distribution for the relevant AWS deployment.
+The domain for the AWS Cloudfront distribution for the relevant AWS deployment.
 This is the domain that will be used to distribute processed files to end users.

 - Type: string
 - Required: Yes